Pietro Rosano: Biography

 A supporter of Giovanni Giolitti, the statesman of Mondovì, Rosano was a member of Parliament representing the constituency of Aversa almost continuously from October 1882 to 1903, undersecretary at the Ministry of the Interior (1892–93) and Minister of Finance of the Kingdom of Italy in the Giolitti II Cabinet.

-He was a prominent criminal lawyer whose penetrating and fascinating legal and oratorical style found success in all the courts of Italy and in the most difficult trials.
+He was a prominent criminal lawyer whose penetrating legal and oratorical style contributed to his success in courts across Italy, including in particularly challenging trials.
 Husband to the sister-in-law of the lawyer and philanthropist Gaspare Colosimo, he was a pupil of Nicola Amore, the lawyer and mayor of Naples.

 Shortly after the second Giolitti government gained confidence in the Chamber of Deputies, members of the Italian Socialist Party, the Italian Republican Party and the Italian Radical Party launched a campaign of personal attacks against him.
 Rosano, unaccustomed to such bitter political clashes and experiencing serious family problems, proclaimed his innocence by shooting himself in the heart at his home in Naples, only six days after taking office as Minister of Finance.

 The city of Aversa named a street after him and erected a marble monument in the Villa Comunale.